What is the skill level expected for participants in the race program?

 1. Club Registration fee.
 The fee depending on age group, is payable to North York Alpine Racing Club by cheque payable to “North York Alpine Racing Club.” or by INTERAC – email transfer to nyarc.to@gmail.com.
 This fee is mandatory and required when you register your child.

 How many racers do you expect to have this year?
+What age categories will you offer?

 How many races are there during the season and how far are they from Toronto?